Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

 ### **Key Insights**
 - **Seasonal Sales Trends**:
-  - Sales peak in Q4 for both Technology and Office Supplies, indicating the need for strategic promotions during this period. *(Visual: Q4 Sales by Category)*
+  - Sales peak in Q4 and Q3 for both Technology and Office Supplies, indicating the need for strategic promotions during this period. *(Visual: Q4 Sales by Category)*

 - **Profit Margins by Region**:
-  - The **West Coast** and **Midwest** outperform other regions in profitability.
+  - The West and east region outperform other regions in profitability.
 Targeted campaigns in these areas could boost revenue by an estimated 10%. *(Visual: Profit Margins by Region)*

 - **Customer Segment Purchase Behavior**:
   - **Consumer segment** shows the highest purchase frequency, followed by the **Corporate segment**. **Home Office** has the lowest frequency.
 Tailored loyalty programs for Consumers and Corporates could enhance retention. *(Visual: Purchase Frequency by Segment)*